-Polycystic kidney disease (PKD) is a genetic disorder characterized by the growth of numerous cysts filled with fluid in the kidneys.
+Polycystic kidney disease (PKD) is a rare genetic disorder.
+It causes numerous cysts filled with fluid to grow in the kidneys.
 PKD cysts can reduce kidney function, leading to kidney failure.
+PKD is the 4th leading cause of kidney failure.
 People with PKD can also have cysts in the liver and problems in other organs, such as the heart and blood vessels in the brain.

 What are the different types of PKD?

-There are two primary inherited forms of PKD and one non-inherited form:
+There are 2 primary inherited forms of PKD and 1 noninherited form:

 Autosomal dominant PKD (inherited)

 Usually, at least one parent must have the disease for a child to inherit it.
-In 10 percent of cases, there may be no family history of PKD.
+In 10% of cases, there may be no family history of PKD.
 These cases are new mutations in a family.
-In very few cases, autosomal dominant PKD occurs spontaneously after conception.
+In very few cases, autosomal dominant PKD occurs suddenly after conception.
 Parents would not be at increased risk to have additional children with PKD.
-But individuals with PKD have a 50/50 chance of passing the gene on to their children.
+But people with PKD have a 50% chance of passing the gene on to their children.

 Autosomal dominant PKD is often called the adult polycystic kidney disease.
-Symptoms usually develop between age 30 and 40 (but they can begin as early as childhood), and may include the following:
+Symptoms usually develop between age 30 and 40.
+But they can begin as early as childhood.
+They may include the following:

 Autosomal dominant PKD may occur with other conditions including:

-Tuberous sclerosis (a genetic syndrome involving seizures, mental retardation, benign tumors, and skin lesions)
+Tuberous sclerosis (a genetic syndrome involving seizures, intellectual disability, benign tumors, and skin lesions)

 Severe eye problems

-The symptoms of autosomal dominant PKD may resemble other conditions or medical problems.
-Always consult your child's physician for a diagnosis.
+The symptoms of autosomal dominant PKD may look like other conditions or medical problems.
+Always check with your child's healthcare provider for a diagnosis.

-A physician will establish a treatment protocol for autosomal dominant PKD only after careful consideration of the child's symptoms and medical history.
+Your child's healthcare provider will figure out a treatment plan for autosomal dominant PKD after careful consideration of the child's symptoms and medical history.
 Treatment may include:

 Surgery to shrink cysts and relieve pain